 Every year, thousands of avid birders flock to important birding areas in the state of Michigan, hoping to see or hear a few of the millions of birds that are migrating to their breeding grounds.
 Birds migrate north to their breeding grounds mid-March through May; they then migrate south to their wintering grounds mid-August through October.
-Unfortunately, many migratory birds will meet an untimely death by colliding with glass or manmade structures, a phenomenon known as a bird collision or bird strike.
+Unfortunately, many migratory birds will meet an untimely death by colliding with window glass or other manmade structures; a phenomenon known as a bird collision or bird strike.
 It has been estimated that up to 1 billion bird-collision deaths occur every year in the U.S., according to the American Bird Conservancy.
-As humans continue to build structures that contain glass, the threat of bird collisions will also continue.
+As humans continue to build structures that feature glass, the threat of increases in bird collisions will also continue.

-Birds and humans have a different visual system – we see the world differently.
-Glass appears invisible to birds and becomes a dangerous barrier they are unable to avoid.
+Birds and humans have a different visual system.
+Glass is not visible to birds, and it becomes a deadly invisible barrier they are unable to avoid.
 Oftentimes as a result, birds will fly directly into windows, causing fatal injuries.
-In some cases, a bird will fly away after a collision, but it will likely succumb to its injuries elsewhere.
+In some cases, a bird will fly away after the collision, but it will likely succumb to its injuries elsewhere.

-The good news is that there are many things we can do to prevent these collisions from happening.
-Windows with blinds on them can be made safer to birds by keeping them partially or fully closed.
-Moving plants away from windows without blinds can prevent birds from thinking they can land on them.
-Moving bird feeders to within 3 feet of windows or more than 30 feet away from windows can prevent these collisions.
-There are also a variety of window films that reduce reflection on the outside of windows: ABC BirdTape can be hung vertically – 4 inches apart, or horizontally – 2 inches apart.
-One of the most common preventative measures people use is decals.
-Decals come in many shapes and forms but the most common type used is a bird silhouette decal.
-Companies and homeowners can also build bird-friendly buildings by incorporating reduced visibility of glass, incorporating designs in/on glass and minimizing the use of glass.
+The good news is that there are many things we can do to prevent collision.
+Keep your windows dirty!
+Yes, dirty windows are good for birds.
+You can also use dark blinds on windows and keep your blinds shut.
+Consider moving plants away from windows without blinds to help prevent birds from trying to land on those plants.
+You can also move bird feeders: either place them within 3 feet of windows or more than 30 feet away from windows to prevent collisions.
+There are also a variety of window films that reduce reflection on the outside of windows; ABC (American Bird Conservancy) BirdTape can be hung vertically (4 inches apart), or horizontally (2 inches apart).
+The most common patterns on windows are spaced in a 4 inch by 4 inch, 4 inch by 2 inch or 2 inch by 2 inch pattern, the latter being the most effective.
+Companies and homeowners can also build Bird-friendly buildings by incorporating specially designed bird collision glass, and even minimizing the use of glass.

 – Bonnie Van Dam is the associate curator of birds for the Detroit Zoological Society.